mattheww/gomill/gomill_docs/mcts_tuner.rst

 The parameter model
 ^^^^^^^^^^^^^^^^^^^

-The Monte Carlo tuner expects to work with one or more independent parameters.
+The Monte Carlo tuner expects to work with one or more independent player parameters.

 Internally, it models each parameter value as a floating point number in the range 0.0 to 1.0.
 It uses parameter values taken uniformly from this range to